wenig/touchstone-rs/README.md

 # Touchstone-rs

+> **The live leaderboard at [wenig.github.io/touchstone-rs](https://wenig.github.io/touchstone-rs) ranks every contributed algorithm across all 20 benchmark datasets, updated automatically on every merge.** Submit a pull request and your detector appears on the board.

+Benchmarking streaming anomaly detectors is tedious: loading dozens of CSV files, wiring up metrics, normalizing scores, and collecting results into a comparable table all take time away from the detector itself.
+Touchstone-rs handles that scaffolding so you can focus on the algorithm.

-Touchstone-rs is a Rust library for evaluating streaming anomaly detectors on labeled time-series benchmark datasets.
-Point it at a directory of CSVs, register one or more detectors, call `run()`, and get back a [Polars](https://pola.rs/) DataFrame with one row per `(dataset, detector)` pair.
+Point it at a directory of CSVs, register one or more detectors, call `run()`, and get back a [Polars](https://pola.rs/) DataFrame with one row per `(dataset, detector)` pair covering 14 standard metrics.

-Touchstone-rs is made in the spirit of [TimeEval](https://github.com/TimeEval/TimeEval) \[2\], a Python benchmarking toolkit for time series anomaly detection algorithms.
-If you are looking for datasets, the TimeEval evaluation paper \[1\] provides a large collection already formatted for direct use with Touchstone-rs at the [TimeEval Datasets page](https://timeeval.github.io/evaluation-paper/notebooks/Datasets.html).
+Touchstone-rs is designed in the spirit of [TimeEval](https://github.com/TimeEval/TimeEval) \[2\], a Python benchmarking toolkit for time series anomaly detection algorithms.
+If you are looking for ready-made datasets, the TimeEval evaluation paper \[1\] provides a large collection already formatted for direct use with Touchstone-rs at the [TimeEval Datasets page](https://timeeval.github.io/evaluation-paper/notebooks/Datasets.html).

 ## Quickstart